Datadog for Serverless: End-to-end visibility for modern applications

 Explore performance data from all your Lambda functions in one place with Datadog.

-The new Cloud Functions view in Datadog provides a searchable, sortable view of all your functions.
+The Serverless view in Datadog provides a searchable, sortable view of all your functions.
 Faceted search allows you to filter your functions using metadata such as function name, AWS account, region, runtime, and team name, whether that metadata is collected from your cloud provider or applied as a custom tag.
-In the Cloud Functions view, you can also sort all your functions using high-level statistics such as number of invocations, average duration, error count, and memory usage.
+In the Serverless view, you can also sort all your functions using high-level statistics such as number of invocations, average duration, error count, and memory usage.

-Clicking on any function from the Cloud Functions view takes you straight to detailed, function-specific data from all three pillars of observability: metrics, logs, and distributed request traces.
+Clicking on any function from the Serverless view takes you straight to detailed, function-specific data from all three pillars of observability: metrics, logs, and distributed traces.

 Instrument Lambda functions for tracing